SECTION 1: MEMBERSHIPS

 SECTION 8: UNCONDITIONAL RELEASE

 MEMBERS ATTEST THAT THEY HAVE READ AND VOLUNTARILY AGREE TO THE RELEASE AND WAIVER OF LIABILITY AND INDEMNITY AGREEMENT UPON ENTRY and/or purchase of membership, and further agrees that no oral representations, statements or inducements apart from the foregoing written agreement have been made.
-Cruz Bay Publishing, Inc., dba United Team Roping Championships has the right to refuse entry or membership to anyone for any reason it deems necessary, including but not limited to classification issues.
+Equine Network, LLC, dba United Team Roping Championships has the right to refuse entry or membership to anyone for any reason it deems necessary, including but not limited to classification issues.
 Questions or concerns should be directed to the USTRC Office at 505-899-1870.

 Each participant is fully aware, completely understands, and accepts that participation in a United States Team Roping Championships Event, whether as a contestant, independent contractor, employee, volunteer, exhibitor, sponsor or spectator, is dangerous and that the events and activities associated with, relating to, arising out of, and concerning this participation present substantial, serious, and real risks of personal injury or death to the participant, and the loss of, damage to, or destruction of the participant’s personal property including livestock.